Chapter 1: Introduction to Templates

 }

 Please ignore the implementation details of the template function for now.
 We will discuss them in detail in the coming chapters.
 The key point to notice here is that this single implementation of the min() function works for multiple data types.
 These types include int, double, and char.
 Without templates, you would need to write separate functions for each of these types.
 By using templates, you avoid repeating the same source code multiple times.
-This example provides an initial idea.
-It shows how templates reduce code redundancy.
-Templates also make programs more flexible and reusable.
+This example provides an initial idea of how templates reduce code redundancy, and make programs more flexible and reusable.

 Advantages of Using Templates